 archers from frescoes of the Dunhua caves dunhua53

-heavy cavalry, Dunhua frescos dunhua54
+heavy cavalry, Dunhua frescoes dunhua54

 rider with a horn